Package 'rayimage'

 min_value

 Default 0.
-Minimum value to clamp the image to.
+Minimum value to clamp the RGB channels in the image to.

 max_value

 Default 1.
-Maximum value to clamp the image to.
+Maximum value to clamp the RGB channels in the image to.

 preview